AlaaLab/ETAB/README.md

 ## 🏃 Getting Started

 #### Step 1: Install the ETAB package
-You can install the ETAB library from source (recommended) by cloning this repo and installing requirements as follows
+You can install the ETAB library from source (recommended) by cloning this repo and then installing requirements:
 ```python
 $git clone https://github.com/ahmedmalaa/ETAB.git
 $cd ETAB